Home » Native American Youth Programs » Education

 After eighth grade, students can enroll in St. Joseph’s High School Program.
 With capacity to care for 50 Lakota (Sioux) high school students, St. Joseph’s partners with Chamberlain High School to give our students a multitude of opportunities to participate in sports, fine arts and extra-curricular activities.
 In addition, they still live on St. Joseph’s campus with our specially trained houseparents.

-According to a 2015 report from the Native American Student Achievement Advisory Council, only 46% of Native American students in South Dakota received a high school diploma in 2014.
-In contrast, eighth grade students who graduated from St. Joseph’s Indian School in 2010 show a graduation rate of approximately 95.5%.
-This alarming number solidifies the importance of education starting in elementary years.
+According to the South Dakota Department of Education, just 52% of Native American students completed high school on-time during the 2024-25 school year.
+In contrast, St. Joseph’s Indian School sees a graduation rate of approximately 96%.
+This alarming difference solidifies the importance of education starting in elementary years.
 Children at St. Joseph’s are encouraged to be passionate about their education through special awards, recognition and fun activities.

 Integrating the children’s Native American heritage into their classroom experience also plays an important role in their healing and growth.
 Native American Studies is a required course for all St. Joseph’s students; in this course, children find themselves immersed in culture by learning the Lakota language, traditional stories and more.